Before Selling a Probate Property

 Who This Guide Is For

-You're serving as a personal representative or executor and responsible for selling property as part of an estate
+• You are serving as a Personal Representative or executor responsible for estate property

 This guide is not about pressure or quick decisions.